 To communicate within and between Stateflow® charts in a Simulink® model, use messages.
 A message is a Stateflow object that communicates data locally or between charts.
-From a sender chart, you can send or forward a message.
+From a sender chart, you can send or forward a message containing data.
 In the receiving chart, a queue receives the message and holds it until the chart can evaluate it.

-Messages are not lost when the receiver chart cannot immediately respond.
+Messages are not lost if the receiver chart cannot respond immediately.

-You can add messages to a Stateflow chart by using the Chart menu in the Stateflow Editor, through the Symbols window, or through the Model Explorer.
+You can add messages to a Stateflow chart by using the Symbols pane, the Stateflow Editor menu, or the Model Explorer.

 Click the Create Message icon .